Your cart is empty

 • Drinking too quickly or incorrect breastfeeding/feeding position

-• Overstimulation during the day → more screaming in the evening
+• Overstimulation during the day → more crying in the evening

-👉 Particularly notorious: "three-month colic."
-It appears in the first few months of life and, while harmless, is nerve-wracking for parents.
+👉 Particularly notorious: the "three-month colic".
+It appears in the first few months of life, is harmless but nerve-wracking for parents.

-If your baby frequently experiences severe abdominal pain, a hard belly, or you are unsure, consult a doctor immediately.
-If the baby develops a fever, vomits, or refuses to drink, act immediately.
+If your baby frequently experiences severe abdominal pain, has a hard abdomen, or you are unsure about anything, consult a doctor immediately.
+Act promptly if your baby has a fever, vomiting, or refuses to drink.

-Conclusion: Unfortunately, tummy aches and colic are often part of the first few months.
-But with massage, the airplane hold, warmth, and a clever helper like KUDDLY by sticklett, you can lovingly help your baby—and give yourself some calmer moments.
+In conclusion: Unfortunately, stomach aches and colic are often part of the first few months.
+But with massages, the "airplane hold," warmth, and a clever helper like KUDDLY by sticklett, you can lovingly help your baby – and give yourself some more peaceful moments.